cabrauck/react_plant_order_form/readme.md

 * ✉️ Order submission via email
 * 📄 Excel export (planned)
 * 🚪 Admin login for customizing the form (planned)
+* 🛡️ Cloudflare Turnstile integration for spam protection (integrated in form.svelte using the Turnstile widget and token validation via the server endpoint)

 ## Project Structure